Marcisbee/synks/README.md

 #### Suspense example

-This will allow sibling components to render even when all of the childrens here are not yet ready.
+This will allow sibling components to render even when all of the children's here are not yet ready.

 ```jsx
 function Loading() {